electronicarts/ea-async/README.md

     }
 }

-// do this once in the main class, or use the orbit-async-maven-plugin, or use -javaagent:orbit-async.jar Await.init();
+// do this once in the main class, or use the ea-async-maven-plugin, or use -javaagent:ea-async.jar Await.init();

 Task<Integer> lenTask = getPageLength(new URL("http://example.com"));